There’s nothing quite like working in the skilled trades industry, whether you’re a plasterer or bricklayer, electrician or gas engineer.

 Working With The Weather

-Or not.
 In the UK, the weather not being on your side can happen at any time of the year.
-From roads unable to be driven on due to snow to torrential downpours, sometimes you just can’t make it into work.
+From being unable to drive due to snow to torrential downpours, sometimes you can’t make it into work.

 And Making The Most Of It